-- 10.1.
-During the fellowship, fellows might be offered opportunities for international assignments/missions by the training site, or to take part in projects that involve a stay at ECDC, or participate in assignments following requests by a third party.
-ECDC may also suggest mobilization of fellows to respond to a request for assistance to support outbreak response. - 10.2.
-The head scientific coordinator/s review the relevant terms of reference and decide whether the proposed assignment is suitable for fellows according to the provisions of the international assignments standard operating procedures. - 10.3.
-Fellows interested in applying for international assignments, projects that involve a stay at ECDC, requests by a third party, or provision for assistance to support outbreak response will first seek the approval of their main supervisor to ensure the assignment will not interfere with the training outputs of the fellow.
+10.1.
+During the fellowship, fellows might be offered opportunities for international assignments/missions by the training site, or projects tackling EU cross-border health threats or participate in assignments following requests by a third party.
+ECDC may also suggest mobilisation of fellows to respond to a request for assistance to support outbreak response.

+10.2.
+The Head of Fellowship Programme or by delegation a scientific coordinator reviews the relevant terms of reference and decide whether the proposed assignment is suitable for fellows according to the provisions of the international assignments standard operating procedures.

+10.3.
+Fellows interested in applying for international assignments, projects tackling EU cross-border health threats, requests by a third party, or provision for assistance to support outbreak response will first seek the approval of their main supervisor to ensure the assignment will not interfere with the training outputs of the fellow.
 The training site also ensures the assignment is compatible with the fellow's employment contract.
+International assignments or requests by a third party are not a mandatory activity of the fellowship.

+5 See Article 5

-International assignments, projects that involve a stay at ECDC or requests by a third party are not a mandatory activity of the fellowship. - 10.4.
-The party that requests the assignment/mission covers all costs (travel, accommodation, per diems and insurances) and shall provide ECDC and the employer with a copy of the terms and conditions of this coverage before the assignment. - 10.5.
-The fellow selected to go on an international assignment shall not receive any bonuses, or salaries from the requesting party. - 10.6.
+10.4.
+The party that requests the assignment/mission covers all costs (travel, accommodation, per diems and insurances) and shall provide ECDC and the employer with a copy of the terms and conditions of this coverage before the assignment.

+10.5.
+The fellow selected to go on an international assignment shall not receive any bonuses, or salaries from the requesting party.

+10.6.
 These assignments should offer a clear added-value and not be in conflict with the activities and projects conducted by the fellow at the hosting site of their employment.